microsoft/pxt-adafruit/docs/reference/js/lessons/rotating-animation/quiz.md

 # rotating animation quiz

-Learn how to create a rotating image with a while loop. #image #loop  #while #docs
+Learn how to create a rotating image with a while loop.

 ## Name